 Quality of care

-Multi-Purpose Services deliver residential care, so you must meet the Aged Care Quality Standards.
+MPS deliver residential care, so you must meet the Aged Care Quality Standards.

-Most MPS providers deliver acute care.
-If you do, you must be accredited to the National Safety and Quality Health Service (NSQHS) standards.
 The Australian Commission on Safety and Quality in Health Care have developed an Aged Care Module that will help you meet the Aged Care Quality requirements that are not covered in the NSQHS standards.

 Publish details about your services

-You do this by entering your service’s details in the My Aged Care service provider portal.
+You do this by entering your service’s details in the My Aged Care Service and Support Portal.

 See our quick reference guide for help in completing this.
 Make sure you keep this information up to date.

 Agreements and plans